Computing @ Perranporth

 Children are taught about the rights and responsibilities of living in an online world.
 They are encouraged to develop an understanding of the longevity of online profiles and the importance of showing respect when communicating with others online.

 We always take part in the Safer Internet Days .
 Click the banner to find a wealth of advice and support on keeping children safe online.
-Safer Internet Day 2017 will take place on Tuesday 7th February with the theme ‘Be the change : unite for a better internet’
+Safer Internet Day 2019 will take place on Tuesday 5th February.

-If you would like more information about E-safety please use the links below or see our hints and tips on the front page of our school site.
+If you would like more information about E-safety please use the links below .

 - Have ongoing conversations with your children about staying safe online